-To convert the reciprocating motion of the piston into rotary motion of crankshaft, you have to connect, piston to a crankshaft with the help of connecting rod and gudgeon pin.
+To convert the reciprocating motion of the piston into the rotary motion of the crankshaft, you have to connect, the piston to a crankshaft with the help of connecting rod and gudgeon pin.

 Basically, every utility machine or an engineering product is an assembly of various parts.

-Hence I am going to share some information of parts of an internal combustion engine.
+Hence I am going to share some information on parts of an internal combustion engine.

 Below you will find details about connecting rod and gudgeon pin used in an internal combustion engine.

-One end of connecting rod known as the small end and is connected to the piston through gudgeon pin.
+One end of the connecting rod is known as the small end and is connected to the piston through a gudgeon pin.